Tomosawa/TOTK-SaveGame-Editor-Plus/README.md

 ## Usage

 - **Backup your save**
-- Click on `Open Savefile`
+- Click on `Folder` to select savefile folder
-- Select your `progress.sav` in the file dialog
+- Select your `Screenshot` in the left list
-- Check if the Rupee and Heart amount matches with your savefile
+- Click on `Open` to open current savefile
 - Edit the values to your desired amounts
-- Click on `Patch Savefile`
+- Click on `Save` to save

 **A quick note on stamina:**